 Ice core records have led to many important discoveries; for example, the discovery that dramatic changes in climate can occur abruptly, in less than ten years (NRC, 2002) revolutionized climate science and also has important implications for policy.
 This finding contributed to the fundamental understanding of the climate system, which led to the 2007 award of the Nobel Peace Prize to the Intergovernmental Panel on Climate Change (IPCC) for climate science.
-More recently, studies of the stability of the West Antarctic Ice Sheet in the face of nearfuture warming raise the troubling possibility of large sea level change in the very near future (e.g., Joughin et al, 2014).
+More recently, studies of the stability of the West Antarctic Ice Sheet (WAIS) in the face of near-future warming raise the troubling possibility of large sea level change in the very near future (e.g., Joughin et al., 2014).
+A recent study of bedrock below the summit of the Greenland Ice Sheet raises questions about the ice sheet's resilience to climate change (Schaefer et al., 2016).
 Furthermore, many basic questions about Earth's climate system remain unresolved.
-For example, what are the climate linkages between the Northern and Southern Hemispheres?
-How do atmosphereocean-ice interactions affect the cryosphere?
-How quickly can sea level rise?
+For example, what are the climate linkages the Northern between and Southern Hemispheres?
+How do atmosphere-ocean-ice interactions affect the cryosphere?
+How guickly can sea level rise?
 How sensitive is climate to greenhouse gases?
-What were polar climates and global levels of greenhouse gases like prior to the mid-Pleistocene transition \sim 900,000 years ago?
-Recent and emerging results from the WAIS Divide Ice Core have contributed new insights on some of these questions (e.g. WAIS Divide Project Members, 2013, 2015) and new scientific plans address many more.
+What were polar climates and global levels of greenhouse gases like prior to the mid-Pleistocene transition ~ 900,000 years ago?
+Recent and emerging results from the WAIS Divide Ice Core have contributed new insights on some of these questions (e.g. WAIS Divide Project Members, 2013, 2015) and new scientific plans, in both Antarctica and Greenland, address many more.